Land Transfer Taxes

 How to calculate land transfer tax

 Land transfer taxes are calculated based on the purchase price of your property.
 Each province sets its own land transfer tax rates, and there are also special rules when buying real estate in Toronto and Montreal.
-Keep reading to find out how land transfer tax is calculated where you live.
+Keep reading to learn how land transfer tax is calculated where you live.

 Ontario first-time homebuyer land transfer tax refund